 Here at Anglia Ruskin, we want all our students to feel welcome and valued.
 At the moment, we’re home to around 35,000 students from 177 countries.
 It’s a fantastic mix of people.

 We have policies in place to make sure everyone is treated with dignity, courtesy and respect.
 Valuing Diversity and Promoting Equality is our overarching statement of principle.
-It’s supported by our Dignity at Work and Study policy which states what is, and what is not, considered acceptable behaviour while studying or working here.
+It’s supported by our Dignity at Work and Study Code of Conduct which states what is, and what is not, considered acceptable behaviour while studying or working here.

 Every year, we publish an Equality, Diversity and Inclusion Report to show how we’re fulfilling the general duties of the Equality Act 2010.
 We've also published four equality objectives.